skytin1004/edgeai-for-beginners/Module01/README.md

-# 📱 Module01 - EdgeAI: Transforming AI Deployment for the Edge
+# 📱 Chapter 01: Transforming AI Deployment for the Edge

 EdgeAI represents a paradigm shift in artificial intelligence deployment, transitioning AI capabilities from cloud-based processing to local edge devices.
 This chapter explores the fundamental concepts, key technologies, and practical applications that define this transformative approach to AI implementation.